Ecuador’s Hydropower Surges to 79%, Diminishing Fossil Fuel Dependency – EIA said

 Illustration.
 Credit: Piat Van Zyl/Pexels

-In 2011, 's electricity generation was derived 55% from hydroelectric sources and 43% from fossil fuels.
-Fast forward to 2021, and surged to account for a remarkable 79% of Ecuador's electricity production, while fossil fuels dwindled to less than 20%.
+In 2011, 's electricity generation was derived 55% from sources and 43% from fossil fuels.
+Fast forward to 2021, and hydropower surged to account for a remarkable 79% of Ecuador's electricity production, while fossil fuels dwindled to less than 20%.

 Ecuador's mountainous terrain, abundant rivers, and cascading waterways provide the ideal setting for hydropower generation.
 At the forefront of this transition is the 1.5 GW Coca Codo Sinclair Hydroelectric Plant, situated on the Coca River.
 Commissioned in 2016, it stands as the country's largest hydropower facility, playing a pivotal role in meeting Ecuador's surging electricity demand.
 However, challenges have emerged since its inauguration, primarily stemming from erosion caused by the Coca River, leading to operational limitations and ongoing repairs.